Eastern Line (Thailand): Timeline

+Aranyaprathet Main Line

 In 1941, SRT built a 17-kilometer railway line into Cambodia, but five years later, that line was removed because of World War II ending.
 In 1953, the SRT rebuilt the 6-kilometer rail line into Cambodia upon Cambodia's request and opened it on 22 April 1955, though it was closed again in 1961 due to strained Cambodia-Thailand relations.
-The cross-border link between Aranyaprathet briefly Poipet briefly opened in April 2019, but closed again in April 2020 due to the COVID-19 pandemic.
+The cross-border link between Aranyaprathet Poipet briefly opened in April 2019, but closed again in April 2020 due to the COVID-19 pandemic.
+In 2023, the border was reopened for freight transport.